 Rather, this humble castle is sprinkled with a dash of pragmatism that goes a long way towards explaining the rich and enduring culture of this magnificent people.
 Plus, do you really want to see a castle that is decorated juat like all the other castles in Europe?
 Yup, exactly my point.

 ***Also, this castle was used not only as a royal residence but as a prison, and an army garrison.
 Therefore, this fact may explain why Edinburgh Castle is not be as extravagantly decorated as a multitude of other castles in Europe.

-2. Arriving early doesn’t matter (it’s always going to be crowded)
+2. Arriving early doesn’t matter much (it’s always going to be crowded)

 Oh, you thought you’d arrive early (at 9:30 am when the Castle opens) to avoid the crowds?
 That’s so sweet because that’s what everybody does.
 So hop in back of the epically long line (Or queue up.
 Whatever works for you) that isn’t moving since the Castle isn’t even open yet (We call this winning at life.
 I guess I did this so you don’t have to).

 Now in fairness, I was in Edinburgh during peak tourist season, but I still think that arriving early to “beat the crowd” is not worth it.
 If I were you I would get there just in time for the firing of the One o’clock Gun, which is an iconic, daily occurrence that dates ALL the way back to 1861.
 At this time, a 64-pounder gun was fired to alert the ships in the Firth of Forth that they should set their maritime clocks; a task that helped them expertly navigate the oceans of the world.

 ***I would arrive early if you want an audio guide because if you go in the afternoon, the castle could run out of audioguides.
 Then how would you get your nerd swerve on like me?